Luttik/auto-optional/docs/index.md

 Install with `pip install auto-optional`.

 ## Run
-After installing you can run auto-optional using `auto-optional [path]` (path is an optional argument).
+After installing you can run auto-optional using`auto-optional [paths...]` (if no path is provided it'll process the current working directory).

 ## pre-commit